American Idiomatic Expressions

 This online dictionary of idioms and phrases is based on original book by A. Makkai, M.T.
 Boatner and J.E.
 Gates — "A Dictionary of American Idioms".

-Please, use the alphabetical links of the left menu or at the page bottom to access the dictionary, or choose from the "Tags" below.
+Please, use the alphabetical links of the left menu or at the page bottom to access the dictionary, or choose from the "Categories" below.

-If you are interested in particular idiom — then simply type-in the idiom you are looking for directly into the "Search on site" form on the top-right.
+If you are interested in particular idiom — then simply type-in the idiom you are looking for directly into the "Find on sky-net-eye.com - Your web-reference!" form on the top-right.

 More than 8000 idiomatic words and phrases of American English